Famous Birthdays·July 11·Tony Cottee

 Biography

-Tony Cottee's story is etched in the six-yard box.
-A pure, instinctive finisher, he announced himself as a prodigy at West Ham United, scoring on his debut at just 17.
-His true breakthrough was seismic: during the 1985-86 season, the 20-year-old Cottee formed a devastating partnership with Frank McAvennie, firing the Hammers to their highest-ever league finish of third.
-His goals made him a hero at Upton Park, a status cemented when he commanded a then-British record transfer fee for a teenager when he moved to Everton.
-While he lifted the FA Cup with the Toffees, his heart remained in East London, and he would return for a second spell, eventually surpassing 100 goals for the club.
-After hanging up his boots, Cottee smoothly transitioned to television punditry, where his analytical mind and clear passion for the game have made him a familiar voice for a generation of fans.
+Tony Cottee scored on his debut for West Ham United at age 17, forming a devastating partnership with Frank McAvennie during the 1985-86 season.
+That partnership fired the Hammers to their highest-ever league finish of third.
+His goals made him a hero at Upton Park, a status reinforced when he commanded a then-British record transfer fee for a teenager when he moved to Everton.
+He lifted the FA Cup with the Toffees, but returned for a second spell at West Ham, eventually surpassing 100 goals for the club.
+After retiring, Cottee transitioned to television punditry, where his analytical mind and passion for the game made him a familiar voice for a generation of fans.

 Generation X